 - Press Enter to drop the item in the new location.

-In an item's row, select the More options icon to access the Edit and Delete functions.
+In an item's row, open the menu to access the Edit and Delete functions.

 Your institution controls which tools are available.

 Your class is full of diverse students with unique learning abilities.
 Providing students with more accessible content means each individual can choose formats that work best for them.
 If your institution uses Blackboard Ally, you can use the tool to help ensure your course content is accessible to every student.